 We are re-submitting our manuscript, CORTEX-D-21-00884 now titled “What we do (not) know about the mechanisms underlying adaptive speech perception: A new computational framework and review”, authored by Xin Xie, Florian Jaeger, and Chigusa Kurumada for consideration for the special issue Mapping sound to meaning under challenging conditions: converging findings and open questions across methods.
 The manuscript is original, not previously published, and not under concurrent consideration elsewhere.

 We are grateful for the constructive reviews.
-We appreciate that both reviewers saw that there is potentially much to be gained from developing a model like ours (which we now call ASP for adaptive speech perception).
+We appreciate that both reviewers saw that there is potentially much to be gained from developing a modeling framework like ours (which we now call ASP for adaptive speech perception).
 As you summarized in your letter, both reviewers pointed to a need to (1) clarify the goals and scope of this manuscript, (2) clarify the take-home points, in particular whether there exist conditions for which any of the proposed mechanisms can be ruled out, and (3) shorten the manuscript and/or make it more accessible.
-Finally, R1 pointed out that (4) our presentation of neuro-imaging work was lacking and not well integrated with the rest of the manuscript.
-Before we turn to an overview of how we addressed (1)-(4), we would like to make a more general observation.
+Finally, R1 pointed out that (4) our presentation of neuro-imaging work could be better integrated with the rest of the manuscript.
+We have overhauled the introduction and general discussion, as well as the descriptions of the models and simulations as needed, to address all (1)-(4).
+In what follows, we first provide a general overview of the changes we have made and then elaborate on how we responded to (1)-(4).

+Thank you for considering our resubmission for publication in Cortex.

+Sincerely,

+Xin Xie T. Florian Jaeger and Chigusa Kurumada

+1. Revision overview

+The main message of the reviewers’ comments, as we understood, was two-fold.
+First, the paper needed to be digestible and has to offer concrete ways in which the current approach can be used to conduct an informative experiment.
+To increase readability, we have moved some details of the databases and change models to Supplementary Information (§2 and §3, respectively).
+After deliberations, we have decided to keep some of the expositions about the modeling approach in the body of the manuscript (Section 2: Modeling adaptive challenges in speech perception).
+For this manuscript to be of use to researchers in the field, the assumptions we have implemented under the three change models need to be made clear with details.
+To reduce the complexity, we have added some explanations and visual representations (e.g., Fig.16) to better situate the details in a general overview of the approach.
+We hope that the clearer structure will help increase the utility of the the current manuscript as a technical tutorial while reducing the complexity of the argumentations.

+Second, the reviewers suggested that we make clear how our approach could handle the—arguably most likely—scenario in which all three mechanisms are simultaneously engaged.
+In the previous version, we put an emphasis on a comparison of the three mechanisms and how experimental results do not distinguish between them.
+The overarching goal of this demonstration, however, was precisely to devise an approach that can identify roles of each mechanism as well as the relative engagement of more than mechanism.
+As we detail below, we have attempted to clarify this point, and how ASP and similar computational frameworks can help pave the way for achieving this goal.

+2. Major comments

 Next, we summarize the revisions we made in response to (1)-(4), and then respond to the remaining comments.
 Given the substantial revisions, we have not tracked changes.
+We will, however, add section numbers wherever appropriate to indicate where the changes have been made.